 Progesterone is not simply a sex hormone as most assume.
 If your body becomes overloaded with xenoestrogens (found in food, water and air) and thus unable to produce enough progesterone to counteract and balance the estrogen to progesterone ratio, health concerns are often the result.

 For women, balanced progesterone levels support healthy breasts, help the body to use fat for energy, act as a natural diuretic, act as a natural anti-depressant, facilitate healthy thyroid function, support healthy blood clotting, support healthy libido, support healthy blood sugar levels, normalize zinc and copper levels, increased bone building and promotes normal sleep patterns.

 Symptoms of low progesterone include spotting, abdominal pain, frequent low blood sugar, regularly tender breasts, constant fatigue, mood swings, headaches, migraines, low libido, depression and anxiety, irregular menstrual cycle, weight gain, fibroids, thyroid dysfunction, hot flashes, and vaginal dryness.

 How to get progesterone

-It’s very important to establish “need” before deciding to use progesterone.
+It’s very important to establish “need” before deciding to use bioidentical progesterone.
 This is most efficiently accomplished by saliva testing your sex hormones to determine the ratio between progesterone and estrogen.
 While some herbs can help with symptoms of progesterone deficiency, they do not provide clinical balancing of progesterone.

-If “need” is established, using bioidentical progesterone is the safest way to achieve balance.
+When “need” is established, using bioidentical progesterone is the safest way to achieve balance.
 Years of research and conclusive studies show that Bioidentical Hormone Replacement Therapy (BHRT) is effective and provides natural and safe treatment for pre-menopausal and menopause symptoms as well as other health concerns.
-Natural progesterone is considered a building block for other hormonal interactions and when properly balanced, ensures that all of your other hormones are working properly.
+Natural progesterone is a building block for other hormonal interactions and when properly balanced, ensures that all of your other hormones are working properly.

 Studies actually show that Synthetic HRT may not treat menopause symptoms safely and that the risks may far exceed the benefits.
-Unlike the progesterone produced by the body, the synthetic progestins are unlikely to be converted into neurosteroids and may, in some instances, actually intensify mood disorders.
+Unlike the progesterone produced by the body, synthetic progestins are unlikely converted into neurosteroids and may, in some instances, actually intensify mood disorders.